-Courses in the musicianship sequence (Labs I-IV, see below) are repeatable for credit, and advancement to successive levels depends on the student passing a juried examination at the end of each semester.
-Music majors must enroll in musicianship courses for a minimum of four semesters and must advance to level IV (that is, pass the Musicianship III examination) in order to meet graduation requirements.
+Courses in the musicianship sequence (Musicianship I-IV, see below) are repeatable for credit, and advancement to successive levels depends on the student passing a juried examination at the end of each semester.
+Music majors must enroll in and complete four semesters of musicianship courses earning a minimum of four semesters and advancing to level IV (that is, pass the Musicianship III examination) in order to meet graduation requirements.